-In-game actions mapped as a resource rather than player time.
-This is to create a greater degree of fairness among in-game avatars as one can not gain an advantage by investing one’s own time.
-Curiously enough, from an economic standpoint, a fixed exchange between real world and virtual economies taints the “equal” space of the virtual world as real world financial inequality now can be converted to inequality in the virtual world.
-Here we also eliminate the fixed exchange of player time and in-game actions promoting equal opportunity at an interface level.
-It’s worth mentioning that we are not aiming to eliminate inequality and oppression from the game (e.g. a player group monopolizing a sector of the world map) which is an interesting and player driven form of narrative tension.
+In-game actions mapped as a resource rather than player time: The number of actions a player can take is a function of real world time.
+This mitigates the linear exchange of player time and in-game actions promoting equal opportunity at an interface level.
+Note that, as a world-centric game, CBG does not aim to eliminate inequality and oppression from the game (e.g. a player group monopolizing a sector of the world map) which is an interesting and player driven form of narrative tension.

-Looking at games as a form of escapism, games offer worlds lacking the frustrating barriers in the real world.
-But these same barriers presented in a “safe” virtual space present opportunities for a community of players to play out narratives that could but did not occur in the real world.
-I wonder if this taps into the same fantasies that have driven murder as the de facto core mechanic of most triple A titles, that is, the fantasy of playing out real world scenarios that are for one reason or another forbidden in real life.
-But I propose that something beyond satisfaction can be learned here.
-Edward Castronova draws strong parallels between real and virtual worlds in his book “Exodus to the Virtual World”.
+As a form of escapism, games offer worlds without the frustrating barriers of real life.
+These same barriers presented in a “safe” virtual space present opportunities for players to play out their own narratives that aren’t possible in the real world.
+Perhaps something beyond satisfaction can also be learned here.
+Edward Castronova draws strong parallels between real and virtual worlds in his book Exodus to the Virtual World.
 His central claim is that game design of virtual worlds and real life policy making are one and the same.
 Virtual worlds offer a space for designers, now virtual world policy makers, to tinker and experiment with little repercussion or bureaucratic overhead.
-Similarly, we draw from the history of the world to create a virtual world with deep narrative potential and without the repercussions of the real world.
-We hope that with responsible game design, players will take away important lessons and be able to apply them to the real world.
+Similarly, we can draw from history to create virtual worlds with deep narrative potential and without the repercussions of the real world.
+We hope players will take important lessons from responsibly designed games and apply them to the real world.